microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 16. **Navigate back** to your Azure Cloud Shell execution window.

-17. **Enter** the number apearing infort of subscription to select it.
+17. **Enter** the number apearing infront of subscription to select it.

     ![Select subscription.](media/slectsub.png)

 > **Notes:**
-	> - The subscription marked with an '*' will be selected by default if you do not enter any disired subscription.
+- The subscription marked with an '*' will be selected by default if you do not enter any disired subscription.
 Please select the subscription carefully, as it may break the execution further.
-	> - While you are waiting for processes to get completed in the Azure Cloud Shell window, you'll be asked to enter the code three times.
+- While you are waiting for processes to get completed in the Azure Cloud Shell window, you'll be asked to enter the code three times.
 This is necessary for performing installation of various Azure Services and preloading the data.

 18. **Copy** the code on screen to authenticate Azure PowerShell.